-Kariwak Village (Restaurant) is a good choice for people who are going to be spending time seeing this village or the immediate area.
-It's 7.2 miles west-southwest of Scarborough.
-Fresh fish and vegetarian fare share the same plate at this laid-back favorite.
-The food at Kariwak Village is always freshly made using organic ingredients.
+Kariwak Village (Restaurant) is located close to Bon Accord; it is seven miles (11 and a half kilometers) to the west-southwest of Scarborough.
+Beautiful seafood and vegetarian food come together for some great dishes at this completely casual favorite. <p>The food at Kariwak Village is always freshly made using organic ingredients.
 Breakfast is a selection of fresh fruits, homemade yogurts, whole grain breads, eggs made to order, and local breakfast offerings like breaded flying fish and smoked herring.
-The lunch and dinner menus change daily, but there is always a meat, seafood, and vegetarian offerings, and any dietary needs can be cared for if the kitchen is made aware in advance.
+The lunch and dinner menus change daily, but there is always a meat, seafood, and vegetarian offerings, and any dietary needs can be cared for if the kitchen is made aware in advance.</p>

-King’s Bay Café is located in Marsh Harbour, a village on Tobago; 13.5 miles to the east-northeast of Scarborough.
-Though they're broadly known for vegetarian cuisine, this possible dining pick serves up an awful lot of chicken and hamburgers.
-Set inside a green building with blue shutters that is reminiscent of a family home, King's Bay Cafe offers guests that homey feel that is often hard to find in a restaurant setting.
+King’s Bay Café is at 524 Main Road.
+From the restaurant, Scarborough is 13 and a half miles (21 and a half kilometers) to the west-southwest.
+Though one might say the overall focus is vegetarian culinary creations, this local spot will recommend their best: chicken and hamburgers. <p>Set inside a green building with blue shutters that is reminiscent of a family home, King's Bay Cafe offers guests that homey feel that is often hard to find in a restaurant setting.
 Dining takes place on the "back yard" veranda, where there are only four tables with simple wood design and a high gloss finish for guests to dine in an intimate setting.
 The veranda looks out over King's Bay, making dining here not only a mouthwatering experience, but a breathtaking one as well.
-Reservations should be considered especially for parties of 4 or more.
+Reservations should be considered especially for parties of 4 or more.</p>

 Help us improve!
 We welcome your corrections and suggestions.